ci-ref/replication-package/README.md

 We provide :
 - the list of the studied projects (selected_projects.csv),
 - refactorings applied(commit details folder),
-- the monthly measurements for each project(Results.csv)
+- the monthly measurements for each project (Results.csv)
+- The R script to generate Multiple Regression Analysis results